ElectricMaxxx/symfony-workshop-webweek/apps/cms-features/step-by-step.md

         phpcr_nodes:
             type: file_system
 ```
-we won't get no new folder support in doctrine else:
+we won't get no new folder support in doctrine else (now we have to go instable, so we should have used SF4.0):
 `composer config minimum-stability dev`
 `composer config prefer-stable true`
 `composer req doctrine/phpcr-bundle:^2.0`